A Nation of the Walking Dead: Chris Hedges

 Square, Site wide

-Slot machines and other electronic gambling devices are engineered to draw us into an Alice-in-Wonderland rabbit hole.
-They, like our personal computers and hand-held devices, cater to the longing to flee from the oppressive world of dead-end jobs, crippling debt and social stagnation and a dysfunctional political system.
-We become rats in a Skinner box, frantically pulling levers until we are addicted and finally entranced by our compulsion to achieve fleeting, intermittent and adrenaline-driven rewards.
-Much like what happens to people using slot machines, the pigeons or rats in Skinner’s experiments that did not know when they would get a reward, or how much they would get, became the most heavily addicted to operating the levers or pedals.
-Indeed, Skinner used slot machines as a metaphor for his experiment.

 The engineers of America’s gambling industry are as skillful at forming addiction as the country’s top five opioid producers—Purdue Pharma, Johnson & Johnson, Insys Therapeutics, Mylan and Depomed.
-There are 460 commercial casinos, 486 tribal casinos, 350 card rooms, 55 racetracks and hundreds of thousands of gaming devices, many located outside gambling establishments in convenience stores, gas stations, bars, airports and even supermarkets.
+There are 460 commercial casinos, 486 tribal casinos, 350 card rooms, 55 racetracks and hundreds of thousands of gaming devices, many located in convenience stores, gas stations, bars, airports and even supermarkets.

-The adrenaline-driven rush of anticipation, available in 20-second bursts, over hours, days, weeks and months creates an addictive, mind-numbing psychological “zone” that the industry calls “continuous gaming productivity.”
+The rush of anticipation, available in 20-second bursts, over hours, days, weeks and months creates an addictive psychological “zone” that the industry calls “continuous gaming productivity.”
 Heart rates and blood pressure rise.
 Time, space, the value of money and human relationships hypnotically dissolve.
 A state of extreme social isolation occurs.

 Gambling addicts, like many addicts, are often driven to crime, bankruptcy and eventual imprisonment.
 Many lose everything—their marriages, their families, their jobs, their emotional health and sometimes their lives.
-Gambling addicts have the highest rate of suicide among addicts of any kind—1 in 5, or 20 percent—according to the National Council on Problem Gambling.
+Gambling addicts have the highest rate of suicide attempts among addicts of any kind—1 in 5, or 20 percent—according to the National Council on Problem Gambling.

 Donald Trump is in large part a product of gambling culture.
-His career has not been about producing products or goods but selling intangible and fleeting experiences.
+His career has not been about making products but about selling intangible and fleeting experiences.
 He preys on the desperate by offering them escapist fantasies.
 This world is about glitter, noise and hype—Trump called the Trump Taj Mahal, his now-closed casino, “the eighth wonder of the world.”
 The more money you spent, the greater your “value,” the more you were pampered, given free hotel rooms and gifts, handed passes to special “clubs” with lavish buffets.
 Scantily clad hostesses hovered around you serving complimentary drinks.
 If you spent big, you were invited to exclusive parties attended by supermodels and famous athletes.
 Decorated chips—some featuring a photo of Donald Trump—turned cash into a species of Monopoly money.
 But in the end, when you were broke, when there was no more money in your bank account and your credit cards were maxed out, you were thrown back, in even greater financial distress, into the dreary universe you tried to obliterate.

 1 2 3 NEXT PAGE >>>